About the Workshops

 Improv for Gamers

 This introduction to improv looks at its core values (the “Yes, And” rule) and its crossover with roleplay gaming.
-Participants will practice some simple skills—listening, collaborating, making interesting choices, and fearless risk-taking—that are going to enhance your gaming experience.
+Participants will practice foundational skills—listening, collaborating, making interesting choices, and fearless risk-taking—that will enhance your gaming experience.

 Improv for Game Masters